MODERN FATHERHOOD ( a book in progress)

 So, our angry young men are speaking out about toxic masculinity, losing friends to suicide, and wanting a different male standard for themselves and their children.
 And in my mind this is one of the issues standing in the way of gender equality in parental division of labor.

 In addition, we need to continue the efforts that work to promote family life before corporate life.
-When men only gain status thru the work world or with machismo posturing then how can we expect them to build their sense of worth and masculinity around meeting family needs.
+When men only gain status thru the work world or with machismo posturing then how can we expect them to build their sense of worth and masculinity around meeting family caregiver needs.

 So, with new parenthood we have: